kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

           least ones).
 Tentatively, the function will sort first by their priority, and within a single priority prioritizing pod groups over individual pods.

-      1. Temprarily schedule the preemptor on the chosen placement (assuming that all potential victims are removed).
+      1. Temporarily schedule the preemptor on the chosen placement (assuming that all potential victims are removed).

       1. Perform best-effort reprieval of pod groups and pods violating PodDisruptionBudgets.
 We achieve it by iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact